aneoconsulting/ArmoniK.Extensions.Csharp/Documentation/articles/buffersubmit.md

 ## Example
-Find below an example to configure and send tasks iteratively but sent by buffer
+Find below an example to configure and send tasks iteratively with buffering

 ### Creation and configuration Unified service